 Data Science And

-The Data Science and Analytics Diploma aims to equip students with the skills necessary for working with data through programming and querying languages.
-It will enable them to clean, query, and analyze large datasets efficiently.
-Students will gain a solid understanding of machine learning principles and common modeling techniques, as well as develop expertise in both numerical and categorical models to drive business objectives.
-The diploma also provides valuable insights into some of the most widely used big data tools.
+The objective of the program is to educate students on data related programming and querying languages.
+The program would help them to use these programming languages to clean, query and analyze large datasets.
+It would develop an understanding of machine learning principles and common modelling techniques and a core understanding of both numerical and categorical models to propel business objectives.
+The program also provides students with useful insights into some of the popular big data tools.

 This program has been approved by the Private Training Institutions Regulatory Unit (PTIRU) of the Ministry of Post-Secondary Education and Future Skills